maxx1128/snappy-personal-site/_posts/2019-07-06-how-try-act-good-ally.md

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Reply Guy #4: COOKIE MANSTER<br><br>He’s such a nice guy.<br><br>(He might actually be a nice guy, which makes it hard to call this out.
 So here’s a tweet to help.) <a href="https://twitter.com/hashtag/9ReplyGuys?src=hash&amp;ref_src=twsrc%5Etfw">#9ReplyGuys</a><br>[tagging co-author <a href="https://twitter.com/shrewshrew?ref_src=twsrc%5Etfw">@shrewshrew</a>] <a href="https://t.co/DwVG1jBGV8">pic.twitter.com/DwVG1jBGV8</a></p>&mdash; Scott Barolo (@sbarolo) <a href="https://twitter.com/sbarolo/status/1037778658595942400?ref_src=twsrc%5Etfw">September 6, 2018</a></blockquote>

 I can't pretend I don't have the impulse to do this.
 There are times when I speak up about something and will frequently wonder if it got good reception.
 But I'm slowly getting better at recognizing and avoiding that impulse.
-That's why I lead this post by asking that no commented on whether I was a good ally or not so that impulse wouldn't come into play when writing this.
+That's why I lead this post by asking that no one comment on whether I was a good ally or not.
+That way the impulse wouldn't come into play when writing this.

 That's not to say I should push away any positive responses.
 If others want to thank or befriend me for something, that's great!
 But it's because they choose to, not because I felt I was owed it.
 [I shouldn't tell them to feel grateful or ask for something in return.](https://geekfeminism.wikia.org/wiki/Cookie_mentions)